-All other level 2 securities held by the Company represent investment securities and derivatives valued using a market comparison technique.
-For investment securities the fair value is calculated using observable inputs from a non-active market for an identical security with the valuation reflecting the exit price for the security.
+Securities held by the Company represent investment securities valued using a market comparison technique.
+For investment securities, the fair value is calculated using observable inputs from a nonactive market for an identical security with the valuation reflecting the exit price for the security.
+Similar contracts are traded in an active market and the quotes reflect the actual transactions in similar instruments.

-Name and the second Level 1 Level 2 Level 3 Total
+Level 1 Level 2 Level 3 Total

 \$'000 \$'000 \$'000 \$'000

-As at 30 June 2019 Application of the second
+As at 30 June 2020

 Financial assets

-Investment securities 272,757 272,757
+Investment securities • 317,499 317,499

-As at 30 June 2018
+As at 30 June 2019

 Financial assets

-Investment securities 542 201,419 201,961
+Investment securities 272,757 - 272,757